Parasites

 definition

 Parasites are organisms that derive nourishment and protection from other living organisms known as hosts.
 These living hosts may be animal or human, and as such, parasites may be transmitted from animals to humans, from humans to humans, or from humans to animals.
 These organisms live and reproduce within the tissues and organs of infected human and animal hosts and are often excreted in feces.
+The size ranges from 1-2 micrometers to 2 meters long.
 Several parasites have emerged as significant causes of foodborne and waterborne illness.

 ProtozoaHelmintheEctoparasite